Matt Olson Player Props: Braves vs. Marlins

 Matt Olson At The Plate

-- Olson has six doubles, a triple, eight home runs and 22 walks while hitting .248.
+- Olson is batting .246 with six doubles, a triple, eight home runs and 22 walks.

-- Among qualifying hitters in MLB play, he ranks 98th in batting average, 38th in on-base percentage, and 27th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 101st, his on-base percentage ranks 47th, and he is 31st in the league in slugging.

-- In 60.0% of his 30 games this season, Olson has picked up at least one hit.
-He's also had eight multi-hit games.
+- Olson has reached base via a hit in 19 games this year (of 31 played), and had multiple hits in eight of those games.

-- In 23.3% of his games this year, he has hit a home run, and 5.9% of his trips to the plate.
+- Looking at the 31 games he has played this season, he's hit a home run in seven of them (22.6%), and in 5.7% of his trips to the plate.

+- Olson has driven home a run in 14 games this season (45.2%), including more than one RBI in 22.6% of his games and producing three or more of his team's runs on four occasions..

+- He has scored in 19 of 31 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.